 A form for recording concerns/allegations of abuse, harm and neglect is available on the Medic Mentor portal and by using our online contact form.
 This is a very simple form outlining name of child/young person, date of birth, date and details of incident.
 The person who receives the allegation or has the concern should complete and sign this form.

 For GDPR and Safeguarding, any report raised regardless of outcome, needs to be kept securely at the Medic Mentor head office until the young person reaches their 25th birthday, following this birthday, the record will be securely destroyed, unless requested otherwise either by parent/guardian or social services.
 All records are stored securely in a lockable cupboard and in line with GDPR guidance.

 Students can request a copy of any safeguarding report raised on them, in writing under the Freedom of Information Act 2000.
 Parents/guardians may request a copy of any reports but on the receipt of written consent by the young person in question.
 Medic Mentor retain the right to deny permission of requests if it is felt the young person can be put at further harm releasing the information, even in the event of written permission of young person.

-Medic Mentor will review the safeguarding policy annually, to be signed off by the Safeguarding and Management team.
+Medic Mentor (Mentorverse Ltd) will review the safeguarding policy annually, to be signed off by the Safeguarding and Management team.
 This will be completed every April.

-A copy of the safeguarding policy can be requested by anyone with affiliations to Medic Mentor, this can include (but is not exhaustive) schools, colleges, universities, social services, parents and students.
+A copy of the safeguarding policy can be requested by anyone with affiliations to Medic Mentor (Mentorverse Ltd), this can include (but is not exhaustive) schools, colleges, universities, social services, parents and students.